-Royal Papworth Hospital is the UK’s leading heart and lung hospital, treating more than 100,000 patients each year.
-In 2019, the hospital became the first hospital Trust in the country to receive an ‘outstanding’ rating in all five domains assessed by the Care Quality Commission (CQC).
+Royal Papworth Hospital NHS Foundation Trust is the UK’s leading heart and lung hospital, treating around 50,000 patients each year.
+The Trust is currently rated 'outstanding' by the Care Quality Commission (CQC), from an inspection carried out in 2019.
+It became the first hospital Trust in the country to receive the top rating of 'outstanding' in each of the five main domains that the CQC assesses.

 Royal Papworth Hospital is a member of Cambridge University Health Partners (CUHP), a partnership between one of the world's leading universities and three NHS Foundation Trusts.
-CUHP delivers world-class excellence in healthcare, research, clinical education and improves the health of people across Cambridgeshire and the wider regions.
+CUHP delivers world-class excellence in healthcare, research, clinical education and improves the health of people across Cambridgeshire, the East of England and nationally.